mborgerson/wiki-export/wiki/APU.md

 ### Envelopes

+There are seperate sections of the envelopes, 2 registers (CUR and COUNT) per envelope keeps track of this:

+-   0: Off = Envelope is not used
--   Delay = Time where envelope stays at 0% until attack
+-   1: Delay = Time where envelope stays at 0% until attack
+    -   COUNT register counts down.
--   Attack = Rate at which the envelope goes from 0 to 100%
+-   2: Attack = Rate at which the envelope goes from 0 to 100%
+    -   COUNT register counts up.
--   Hold = Time the envelope stays at 100%
+-   3: Hold = Time the envelope stays at 100%
+    -   COUNT register counts down.
--   Decay = Rate at which the envelope goes from 100% to sustain level
+-   4: Decay = Rate at which the envelope goes from 100% to 0%
+    -   COUNT register counts down.
+    -   When sustain level is reached the decay section is over
--   Sustain = Level at which the envelope stays while the voice is being played
+-   5: Sustain = Level at which the envelope stays while the voice is being played
+    -   COUNT register is 0
--   Release = Rate at which the envelope goes from current level to 0%
+-   6: Release = Rate at which the envelope goes from current level to 0%
+    -   Can start at any time
+    -   COUNT register counts down
+-   7: Force Release = Unknown still

 #### Volume Envelope